Frequently Asked Questions (FAQs)

 How does the DTW Destination Pass program work?

-The DTW Destination Pass Program is available for use at both the McNamara Terminal and North Terminal from 8 a.m. until 8 p.m.
-Tuesday through Sunday.
+The DTW Destination Pass Program is available for use at both the McNamara Terminal and Evans Terminal from 8 a.m. until 8 p.m.
+7 days a week.

 1. Apply for the pass